 I took a little of this recipe and a little of that and I put together this delectable chipotle peach jam recipe low sugar (a rarity in the canning world it seems), no pectin and a little chipotle spice.
 It makes for a longer cooking time, but the end product is somewhere between jammy and saucy and is not too sweet and not too spicy.
 It’s just right.

-So if you’re ready for something a little different this canning and peach season, this recipe for chipotle peach jam can’t be beat.
+So if you’re ready for something a little different this canning and peach season, this recipe for chipotle peach jam can’t be beaten.
 Remember to put a little extra away too as a jar of this would make a fabulous Christmas gift in a basket along with a bottle of wine and some crackers and cheese.
 Or, ya know, just put it in a gift bag with a spoon;)

-This is an old fashioned peach preserves recipe because we’re not using any store bought pectin, score!
+This is an old fashioned peach preserves recipe because we’re not using any store-bought pectin, score!

 (Recipe based off of Ball Complete Book of Home Preserving Peach Jam)

 Have you ever had spicy peach jam?
 Are you going to give this one a try?